ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Dashboarding/Grafana/README.md

 ![img](images/Grafana_first_responder_detail_big.png)

-# CSMO dashboard for BlueCompute resilient architecture (multiple Bluemix regions)
+# CSMO dashboard for BlueCompute with Resiliency

 ## Overall dashboard
 Overall dashboard shows overall status of the application.
 If the application is deployed in multiple regions, it will show key metris per region.